eoscostarica/guide.eoscostarica.io/docs/developer-tools.md

 ### Why we use React JS?

 1. **Fast Learning Curve**.
 React is very a simple and lightweight library that only deals with the view layer.
 2. **Reusable Components**.
 React provides a component based structure.
 Components are your lego pieces.
-You start with tiny components like button, checkbox, dropdown etc. and the you create wrapper components composed of those smaller components.
+You start with tiny components like button, checkbox, dropdown etc and then you create wrapper components composed of those smaller components.
 3. **Fast render with Virtual DOM**.
 Updating DOM is usually the bottleneck when it comes to the web performance.
 React is trying to solve this problem by using something called virtual DOM; a DOM kept in memory.
 4. **Great Developer Tools**.
 Developer toolset is another important factor when you are choosing a development platform.
 There are two great tools you should be aware of: React Developer Tools and Redux Developer Tools.
 Both can be installed as Chrome extensions.